 The Call Stability Score

-CSS depends on the evolution in time of multiple features (i.e., a drop call is likely to be caused by some event that happened a few seconds ago in the past).
-Therefore, the input to the function that calculates CSS is very high dimensional as it contains the time series of multiple KPIs during a defined period.
+The CSS depends on the evolution in time of multiple features (i.e., a drop call is likely to be caused by some event that happened a few seconds ago in the past).
+Therefore, the input to the function that calculates the CSS is very high-dimensional as it contains the time series of multiple KPIs during a defined period.
 Fortunately, there are ML model architectures specifically designed to deal with sequences of features such as recurrent neural networks based on LSTM (Long Short-Term Memory) cells.

 The figure shows a real plot of different call tests after being scored by our ML model.
 We provided a balanced set of drop (red dots) and non-drop (green dots) calls.
 The input feature space had been reduced to two dimensions using PCA (Principal Component Analysis) for visualization purposes.